paralect/ship/README.md

 [Ship](https://github.com/paralect/ship) is a tool which helps you setup your new product in a matter of minutes.
 Ship is based on Stack.
 [Stack](https://github.com/paralect/stack) is a number of open-source components, resulted from years of hard work on several awesome products.
 We carefully select, document and share our production-ready knowledge with you.

 We encourage developers to share production-ready solutions and help to business ship something people need as quick as possible.

-If you're looking to start your new product based on Ship we'd be happy to provide you with a free consultation.
-Contact Paralect at
-andrew@paralect.com.

 ## Why Ship?